Novapixel1010/Databank/README.md

 # Docker Installation

-Use the following commands to run a standalone MinIO server on a Docker container.
+Use the following commands to run a standalone Mr. Databank server on a Docker container.

-Standalone MinIO servers are best suited for early development and evaluation.
-Certain features such as versioning, object locking, and bucket replication require distributed deploying MinIO with Erasure Coding.
-For extended development and production, deploy MinIO with Erasure Coding enabled - specifically, with a *minimum* of 4 drives per MinIO server.
+Standalone Mr. Databank servers are best suited for early development and evaluation.
+Certain features such as versioning, object locking, and bucket replication require distributed deploying Mr. Databank with Erasure Coding.
+For extended development and production, deploy Mr. Databank with Erasure Coding enabled - specifically, with a *minimum* of 4 drives per MinIO server.
 See [MinIO Erasure Code Quickstart Guide](https://docs.min.io/docs/minio-erasure-code-quickstart-guide.html) for more complete documentation.

 ## Stable

-Run the following command to run the latest stable image of MinIO on a Docker container using an ephemeral data volume:
+Run the following command to run the latest stable image of Mr. Databank on a Docker container using an ephemeral data volume:

 ```sh
 docker run -p 9000:9000 minio/minio server /data
 ```

-The MinIO deployment starts using default root credentials `minioadmin:minioadmin`.
-You can test the deployment using the MinIO Browser, an embedded web-based object browser built into MinIO Server.
+The Mr. Databank deployment starts using default root credentials `minioadmin:minioadmin`.
+You can test the deployment using the Mr. Databank Browser, an embedded web-based object browser built into Mr. Databank Server.
 Point a web browser running on the host machine to http://127.0.0.1:9000 and log in with the root credentials.
 You can use the Browser to create buckets, upload objects, and browse the contents of the MinIO server.

-You can also connect using any S3-compatible tool, such as the MinIO Client `mc` commandline tool.
+You can also connect using any S3-compatible tool, such as the Mr. Databank Client `mc` commandline tool.
 See [Test using MinIO Client `mc`](#test-using-minio-client-mc) for more information on using the `mc` commandline tool.
 For application developers, see https://docs.min.io/docs/ and click **MINIO SDKS** in the navigation to view MinIO SDKs for supported languages.